What is vitamin K2?

-Vitamin K2 helps your body build strong bones by activating (carboxylating) two key proteins.
-The first, osteocalcin, attracts calcium into bones and teeth where it belongs.
-The second, matrix gla, removes calcium from blood vessels and other soft tissues.
-Plenty of K2 helps your bones to remain strong and your arteries to stay clear of calcium deposits.
-Thus vitamin K2 helps prevent osteoporosis and atherosclerosis, hardening of the arteries.
+Vitamin K2 (menaquinone) is a fat-soluble vitamin that your body needs to build strong bones.
+It activates two key proteins.
+The first, osteocalcin, attracts calcium into bones and teeth, where it belongs.
+The second, matrix gla protein (MGP), removes calcium from blood vessels and other soft tissues.
+K2 is produced by animals and bacteria.
+It works together with vitamins D and A.

 Vitamin K2 and the Calcium Paradox: How a Little-known Vitamin Could Save Your Life by Kate Rheaume-bleue

 Start Here for Vitamin K2 & searchable database Chris Masterjohn’s blog

 VitaK Laboratories vitamin K2 test results Weston A Price Foundation